antpass79/SimpleSearchEngine/README.md

 - the statistics builder
 - the search engine

+###Note on the tests

+In order to fill the data structure, the ISearchIndexer can be used to implement a custom indexer.
+In the project the are two indexer:

+* TextIndexer: it reads a list of string and organizes the words inside in the data structure.
+* DirectoryIndexer: it reads all *.txt* files in a specified directory (not sub directory) and creates the data structure based on the found words.

+For testing the engine, flow the TextIndexer is used, in order to avoid the directory reading.

 ## Architecture

 The below class diagrams show the interactions among the components